-As per the Regulation of the Board of Directors (available in the "Corporate Governance" section of the corporate website), on the proposal of the Chairperson, the Board appoints and can, in turn, dismiss a Board Secretary with adequate professionalism, experience and independence.
+As per the regulation of the Board of Directors (available in the "Corporate Governance" section of TIP's website), on the proposal of the Chairperson, the Board appoints and can, in turn, appoint and dismiss a Board Secretary with adequate professionalism, experience and independence.
 In particular, it is necessary that the Secretary:

-- a) has a master's degree in economics or law; - b) has proven experience in the corporate sphere, in law firms or listed companies.
+- a) has a master's degree in economics or law; - b) has proven experience in corporate matters, in law firms or listed companies.